Want to create a WooCommerce list view to display your products instead of the default WooCommerce shop page?

 - include or exclude – either includes or excludes individual products by their post IDs

 - exclude_category – lets you exclude a specific category.

-There are also other options that let you include products with a certain status or publish date.
-You can read all the options here.
+Other options let you include products with a certain status or publish date.

 For example, to display only products from the clothing category, you’d use this shortcode: